Theo Wease Jr.: Miami Dolphins

 On May 9, 2025, Wease signed with the Miami Dolphins as an undrafted free agent after going unselected in the 2025 NFL draft.
 On August 26, he was waived by the Dolphins as part of final roster cuts and re-signed to the practice squad the following day.
+Wease was promoted to the active roster on December 27.
+In Week 17 against the Tampa Bay Buccaneers, Wease scored his first career touchdown on a 63-yard reception from Quinn Ewers.